ashryanbeats/csdk-web-basic/readme.md

 This is a basic example of using the Creative SDK for web.

+For an example using jQuery, [see this repo](https://github.com/ashryanbeats/csdk-web-jquery).

 ## Running this repo locally

 Be sure to do the following after cloning the repo: